Diocese of Albenga–Imperia

-The Diocese of Albenga–Imperia (Dioecesis Albinganensis–Imperiae) is a Roman Catholic ecclesiastical territory in Liguria, northern Italy; the traditional name of the Diocese of Albenga was changed by decree of the Congregation of Bishops in the Roman Curia, with the approval of Pope Paul VI, on 1 December 1973.
+The Diocese of Albenga–Imperia (Dioecesis Albinganensis–Imperiae) is a Latin diocese of the Catholic Church in Liguria, northern Italy; the traditional name of the Diocese of Albenga was changed by decree of the Congregation of Bishops in the Roman Curia, with the approval of Pope Paul VI, on 1 December 1973.
 It is a suffragan of the Archdiocese of Genoa.

 History

 Legend makes Albenga the scene of the martyrdom of Calocerus of Brescia (Calogero), an officer of the court of Hadrian, between the years 121 and 125.
 But the Acts of his martyrdom, together with those of Faustinus and Jovita with which they are incorporated, have no historical foundation.
 Nor does their martyrdom imply the existence of a bishopric or a bishop.

-The first bishop of whom we know anything is Quintus, who in the year 451 signed the Synodal Letter of Eusebius, Bishop of Milan, to Pope Leo I, in which the condemnation of Nestorius and Eutyches was sanctioned.
+In 451, a signature from a bishop of Albenga named Quintus appears on the Synodal Letter of Eusebius, Bishop of Milan, to Pope Leo I, in which the condemnation of Nestorius and Eutyches was sanctioned.

 In the medieval period, the bishop of Albenga was lord of the principality of Oneille and of Pietra and its dependencies.
 He was therefore a feudal subject of the Emperor.